TheOld/legacy-term/README.md

 So, if you're looking for something to emulate the bad refresh-rate, hard to read text and retina burning bright colours, you may have found it.

 ## Screenshots
-The sreenshots look a bit worse than they do when installed.
+The sreenshots make it look a bit worse than what it actually is.
 I'm blaming the static noise effect for the crappy appearance.

 ![Workbench](https://github.com/TheOld/legacy-term/blob/master/workbench.jpg?raw=true 'Workbench')